odisseylm/rust-study-project-01/README.md

 TODO: investigate
  - string-builder ??
 How overloading is done there??
+ - try to use fixedstr string types

+Investigated
  - try to use SmallVec instead of Vec
- - try to use fixedstr string types